+Overload occurs when the traffic on a system is greater than the traffic capacity of the system.
 To investigate the performance under overload conditions, the load of each class is varied separately.
 Blocking and preemption probabilities for each case are not shown separately: they are added together to yield a combined blocking/preemption probability.
-Two examples are used for illustration.